viswa-dev-lab/ephemeris-compute-de430/README.md

 * `--output_binary` [int] - If zero, a text-based ephemeris is produced.
 If non-zero, then the data is output as a stream of binary data, with type `double`.
 The first column, the Julian day number, is omitted from binary ephemerides.

 * `--output_constellations` [int] - If non-zero, then the final column states the name of the constellation the object is in.
 Note the fetching this information is one of the slowest routines within ephemerisCompute, so this may have significant performance impact when computing large ephemerides.
+If binary output is requested, then the constellation name is output as an abbreviated name, with a fixed width of 8 bytes, at the end of each record.

 * `--use_orbital_elements` [int] - If zero, then the NASA JPL DE430 ephemeris is used to produce the ephemeris.
 This will give best accuracy (by far).
 If set to 1, then orbital elements for all objects are used to compute their approximate positions.
 If set to 2, then algorithms from Jean Meeus's book "Astronomical Algorithms" are used [not currently supported; do not use!].
 The positions of comets and asteroids are always computed using orbital elements, since they are not included in DE430.

 * `--output_format` [int] - Selects what data should be returned.
 The following formats are currently supported:

+  * Binary mode:
+    * -1: X, Y, Z position (ecliptic coordinates at epoch of observation) [3 columns]
+    * 0: X, Y, Z position (in ICRS coordinates) [3 columns]
+    * 1: RA, Dec (in radians, J2000.0 coordinates; **recommended**) [2 columns]
+    * 2: X, Y, Z, RA, Dec, V-band magnitude, phase, angular size [8 columns]
+    * 3: As for 2, but also: physical size, albedo, sun_dist, earth_dist, sun_ang_dist, theta_edo, eclLng, eclDist, eclLat [17 columns]
+  * Text mode:
-  * -1: XYZ position (ecliptic coordinates at epoch of observation)
+    * -1: JD, X, Y, Z position (ecliptic coordinates at epoch of observation) [4 columns]
-  * 0: XYZ position (in ICRS coordinates)
+    * 0: JD, X, Y, Z position (in ICRS coordinates) [4 columns]
-  * 1: RA and Dec (in radians, J2000.0 coordinates; **recommended**)
+    * 1: JD, RA, Dec (in radians, J2000.0 coordinates; **recommended**) [3 columns]
-  * 2: X, Y, Z, RA, Dec, V-band magnitude, phase, angular size
+    * 2: JD, X, Y, Z, RA, Dec, V-band magnitude, phase, angular size [9 columns]
-  * 3: As for 2, but also: physical size, albedo, sun_dist, earth_dist, sun_ang_dist, theta_edo, eclLng, eclDist, eclLat
+    * 3: As for 2, but also: physical size, albedo, sun_dist, earth_dist, sun_ang_dist, theta_edo, eclLng, eclDist, eclLat [18 columns]

 ### Object names

 This section lists the names which are recognised by the `--objects` command-line argument:

 * `p1`, `pmercury`, `mercury`: Mercury